sensemakersamsterdam/kit/Wemos D1 Mini installation/readme.md

 1. Select the esp8266 box and choose the highest version in the Select version pull down menu.
 1. Click on Install and the requirements for your board will be installed.

-When you plug anything into the Wemos (and you are not experienced with electronics), you first need to disconnect the Wemos from your computer and the attached powersource.
+When you plug anything onto the Wemos board (and you are not experienced with electronics), you first need to disconnect the Wemos from your computer and/or an attached powersource.
 After placement of the board, you can reconnect the board to your computer and powersource.